 Dogs tend to thrive when they have routine.
 Routines and schedules let puppies and dogs know what to expect and when.

-This makes it way easier at bedtime to fall asleep.
+This makes it way easier for them to fall asleep when it’s bedtime.
 As soon as you start performing your bedtime routine with your puppy, your puppy will know that it’s time to settle down for bed.

 Speaking of routine, that’s one of the main things that helped me get my hyper Mini Poodle Baloo to calm down.
-If you’d like to achieve the same, download my free guide for a calm dog.
+If you’d like to achieve the same, download my free Puppy Schedule Planner!

 Not Enough Exercise During the Day